 However, he recovered his health and returned to his active interest in international affairs.
 He never admitted any wrongdoing, choosing instead to focus on his accomplishments.
 In his later years he acted as an elder statesman and made frequent trips abroad to meet with world leaders, often unsanctioned by the incumbent president.

 On April 18, 1994, Nixon suffered a massive stroke at his home in Park Ridge, New Jersey.
 He was conscious and was taken in an ambulance to New York Hospital–Cornell Medical Center.
 A blood clot formed in his upper heart, broke off and traveled to his brain.
 He was alert but couldn’t speak, see or move his right arm and leg.
 He had apparently had a massive bleed into the left side of the part of his brain, not an ordinary stroke, since his arms, legs, speech and vision were all affected.

 Four days later he sank into a coma and died at age 81, on April 22, 1994.
 Famous people from all over the world, including five U.S. presidents, attended his funeral.
 President Bill Clinton’s eulogy talked about Nixon’s accomplishments in foreign affairs and did not mention his constitutional crimes.

 What We Can Learn from the Life of Richard Nixon

 Many world leaders have risen to positions of authority because their mental problems drove them to work for positions of power.
-Hitler, Napoleon, Stalin, and even some U.S. presidents have suffered from serious psychiatric disease.
+Hitler, Napoleon, Stalin, probably Putin, and even some U.S. presidents have suffered from serious psychiatric disease.